 We’ve all been there!
 So what’s a parent to do?
-You want to super mom and do it all but your overwhelming list of responsibilities at the office are consuming your thoughts at 3 a.m.
+You want to super mom and do it all, but your overwhelming list of responsibilities at the office are consuming your thoughts at 3 a.m.

 We asked some West Michigan parents their best advice on dealing with sick kids.
 How do you balance it all?
-What are your secret mom tricks to get them feeling better without infecting the entire house?
+What are your secret mom tricks to get kids feeling better without infecting the entire house?
 Read on to see what real West Michigan parents have to say.

 Sarah from Greenville: Teach your child to wash hands, and cough into their shoulder.
 I use family as my back up when my kids are sick and unable to go to daycare.
 I keep Motrin & Tylenol & vapor rub on hand.

 Allison from Rockford: Sanitize door knobs and furniture, use essential oils, chill stays in their own room, Brats diet, Kleenex.
 As far as balancing my husband has flexibility to take day off when I am at a shoot, I have three best friends that can pick them up and take them to my house.

 Dee from Greenville: Popsicles are great when I need to get fluids in them.
 My boys will munch on popsicles even when I can’t get them to drink anything else.
 (Some people make Pedialite popsicles but my kids didn’t go for that).
 Also, stock up on all the cold meds now, don’t wait until the cold hits.
 Sounds simple but it saves a lot of drama and late-night trips to Meijer.